openhpc/cloudwg/tutorials/sc20/exercise2.md

 user account.
 You can identify the controller and login instances (and their DNS names or IP addresses) by accessing the EC2 page of your AWS console.

-After the CloudFormation deployment command returns successfully, allow a few minutes for the NFS mount and Slurm configuration to complete before connecting via SSH.
+After the CloudFormation deployment command returns successfully, allow a few minutes for the the Slurm configuration to complete before submitting jobs.

 ### Accessing our cluster login node